tsengwoody/Access8Math/readme.md

 *	Settings dialog box in Preferences:
 	*	Language: Access8Math reading language
 	*	Analyze the mathematical meaning of content: Semantically analyze the math content, in line with specific rules, read in mathematical meaning of that rules.
-	*	Read the meaning of definied pattern in dictionary: When the pattern is definied in the dictionary, use dictionary to read the meaning of subpart in the upper layer part.
+	*	Read defined meaning in dictionary: When the pattern is definied in the dictionary, use dictionary to read the meaning of subpart in the upper layer part.
-	*	Read the meaning of auto-generated: When the pattern is not difined or incomplete in dictionary, use automatic generation function to read the meaning of subpart in the upper layer part.
+	*	Read of auto-generated meaning: When the pattern is not difined or incomplete in dictionary, use automatic generation function to read the meaning of subpart in the upper layer part.
 *	Add some simple rule.
 Single rules are simplified versions of various rules.
 When the content only has one single item, for better understanding and reading without confusion, you can omit to choose not to read the script before and after the content.
 *	Update unicode.dic
 *	Fix bug